• Skip to main content

 3. Once the command is executed, you will be able to see all the User Accounts listed on the Command Prompt screen.

-Follow the steps below to create New User Group in Windows 10
+You can follow the steps below to create a New User Group on your Windows computer.

-1. Right-click on the Start button and then click on Computer Management option in the menu that appears.
+1. Right-click on Start button and click on Computer Management entry in the menu that appears.

-2. On the computer management screen, click on Local Users and Groups.
+2. On Computer management screen, click on Local Users and Groups.
 Next, right-click on Groups, and then click on New Group option in the menu that appears (See image below).

 Create New User Group in Windows 10

-3. In the New Group dialog box, type the Name of the New Group that you want to create, provide a Description and you can also Add members to this New Group (See image below).
+3. In the New Group dialog box, type the Name of the New Group that you want to create, provide a Description and you can also Add members to this New Group.

 New User Group Creation Screen in Windows 10